• Skip to primary navigation

 A collage of photos showing how to make the recipe in 4 easy steps.

-What Goes With Wild Rice Soup?
+What Goes With It?

-I usually serve bowls of this vegan wild rice mushroom soup with a big side salad drizzled with ranch dressing and a baked potato loaded with dairy-free sour cream and lots of chives.
+I usually serve bowls of this wild rice and mushroom soup with a big side salad drizzled with ranch dressing and a baked potato loaded with dairy-free sour cream and lots of chives.
 Any of the following recipes would be a delicious side dish to serve with the soup.

 • Maple Balsamic Brussels Sprouts